10 Jan A Story of Cookies and Nonprofit Mission Creep

 Why do Girl Scouts sell cookies?
 To raise money, of course!
 Since the first cookie sale in 1917 in Muscogee, Oklahoma, it has been a tasty and effective way for Girl Scouts across the nation to fundraise; however, you might be surprised to find out that it is not the primary reason.
 Selling cookies only to raise money would be a step on the slippery slope of mission creep.

-According to Sylvia Acevedo, CEO of Girls Scouts of the USA, Girl Scout Cookie sales are, first and foremost, a service project that teaches sales and marketing skills.
+According to Sylvia Acevedo, CEO of Girl Scouts of the USA, Girl Scout Cookie sales are, first and foremost, a service project that teaches sales and marketing skills.
 Mission alignment was a priority in the development and evolution of this massive annual event.
 If the cookie sales did not directly contribute to the Girl Scout’s mission of “building girls of courage, confidence, and character, who make the world a better place,” there would be no more Thin Mints or Samoas.

 We need cookies, not crumbs!